diamondIPP/proteus/doc/basic_steps.rst

 Setup
 -----

-Proteus requires `ROOT <https://root.cern.ch>`_ and a recent C++ compiler.
+Proteus requires `ROOT <https://root.cern.ch>`_ and a compiler that supports C++11.
 On Fedora 24 and higher the system compiler and ROOT available via the package manager are sufficient.
 The system compiler GCC 4.4 on LXPLUS/Scientific Linux 6 does not work.
-A recent C++ compiler and matching ROOT version can be activated
+A recent C++ compiler and matching ROOT version can be activated via:
-via:

 .. code-block:: console